What Is a Guardian ad Litem and What Do They Do?

 The best interests of the child refers to a set of principles that are used to determine what will be best for a child under a given set of circumstances.

 Can I request a Guardian ad Litem in my case?

-Either parent can request that a guardian ad litem be appointed.
+Either parent can request a guardian ad litem to be appointed.
 Even if both parents are in agreement on the need for a guardian ad litem, the court still needs to approve it before a GAL is appointed.